HomeArticle

 At least for TCL, the answer is no.

-In sharp contrast to the OLED frenzy: at the same time, TCL chose to continue to deepen its efforts in the LCD route with Mini LED and create a generation of flagship products belonging to TCL in this uncharted territory.
+In sharp contrast to the OLED craze: at the same time, TCL chose to continue to deepen its development in the LCD route with Mini LED and create a generation of flagship products belonging to TCL in this uncharted territory.

 To some extent, this is an exploration in the uncharted territory and a technological long - march.